1. Your personal data – what is it?

-The Support Line Systems Coordinator is the data controller (contact details below).
-This means they decide how your personal data is processed and for what purposes.
+The conference Office Secretary/Church Secretary is the data controller (contact details below).
+This means it decides how your personal data is processed and for what purposes.

 3. How do we process your personal data?

-The Free Methodist Church in the UK & Ireland (FMCUKI) / Hope Church, Lancaster, complies with its obligations under the "GDPR" by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+The Free Methodist Church in the UK & Ireland (FMCUKI) / Hope Church, Lancaster, complies with its obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

-- To enable us to provide a voluntary service for the benefit of the public as specified in our constitution;
+To enable us to provide a voluntary service for the benefit of the public as specified in our constitution;

 4. What is the legal basis for processing your personal data?

 Explicit consent of the data subject so that we can keep you informed about news, events, activities and services and process your gift aid donations and keep you informed about events.